networknt/light-4j/docs/content/architecture/gateway.md

 After awhile, they realized that for every request from client, there are two calls from client and api to oauth2 server and remote calls are too heavy.

-Then the solution for gateway vendor is to move oauth2 server inside the gateway so that there is no remote calls for security.
+Then the solution for gateway vendors is to move oauth2 server inside the gateway so that there is no remote calls for security.
 Here is an updated gateway.

 ![ms_oauth2_in_gateway](/images/ms_oauth2_in_gateway.png)

-With increasing volume, the monolithic gateway becomes bottleneck and the only solutions is to horizontally scaling.
+With increasing volume, the monolithic gateway becomes bottleneck and the only solutions is horizontal scaling.
 That means you have a cluster of gateway instances and gateway becomes a single point of failure.
 If any component fails in gateway, all your APIs are not accessible.